NABILAAHMEDD/NYC-car-crashes-Analysis/README.md

 - Set up a local MySQL database
 - Configure connection via environment variables (see Local Development Setup above)
 - The app automatically detects local vs. production environment
+- **Note**: We loaded 300,000 rows from the CSV file as the dataset is too large to load entirely

 ##  API Endpoints